On 22 February 2022, the Sex Work Decriminalisation Act 2022 was passed by Victorian Parliament.

 The decriminalisation of sex work will:

-- remove offences and criminal penalties for consensual sex work in most circumstances.
+- remove offences and criminal penalties for consensual sex work, by adults, in most circumstances.
 This will include abolishing offences for street-based sex work in most locations and repealing public health offences associated with sex work

-- remove the Sex Work Act 1994 and regulate the sex work industry through existing regulatory agencies
+- repeal the Sex Work Act 1994 and regulate the sex work industry through existing regulatory agencies

-- introduce related reforms to support decriminalisation.
+- roll out related reforms to support decriminalisation.
 For example, planning, public health, and anti-discrimination laws.

 Decriminalisation will remove licensing, approval and registration requirements for sex work service providers, brothel managers and small owner-operators to operate legally.

-We are seeking feedback on how decriminalisation should be implemented in the community and how it will affect your business.
+You provided feedback on how decriminalisation should be implemented in the community and how it would affect the sex work industry.

 More information about the decriminalisation of sex work in Victoria can be found at vic.gov.au/sex-work-decriminalisation